 - Rubber and elastomer gaskets are not used in hydrocarbon services but used in utility lines.

 - Non-Metallic gaskets are cheapest and easily available

 Full-face gasket types are suitable for flat-face (FF) flanges.
 Flat ring gasket types are suitable for use with raised faced (RF) flanges.

-You can see in the right-side image, which shows full-face gasket and left side is inside bolt circle gasket.
+You can see in the right-side image full-face gasket and the left side is inside the bolt circle gasket.
 The image also shows CNAF & PTFE gaskets.
 Full face gasket can only be used with FF flange and normally used for temporary connection of utility lines.

 Metal Gasket / Ring Joint Gasket / RTJ Gasket

 Metal gaskets are manufactured from a material such as Soft iron, Low Carbon steel, Stainless Steel, Monel, and Inconel.
 These gaskets are also known as ring gasket or RTJ gaskets.

 - Metallic gaskets are used in high-pressure class flanges, normally above 900 Class, they can also be used for high-temperature

 - High tension bolting is required when we used metallic gaskets.

 - They are very robust & most costly